mrgnhnt96/revali/doc-site/docs/constructs/revali_server/request/body.md

 ### Register

-You can register your custom body type within the constructor of your [AppConfig](/revali/app-configuration/create-an-app)
+You can register your custom body type within the constructor of your [AppConfig][create-an-app]

 ```dart
 import 'package:revali_router/revali_router.dart';